 Under the Ownership Requirements, the President and CEO is required to hold common shares in the Corporation equal in value to at least one time his annual base salary.
-The Ownership Requirements are to be satisfied within five years of becoming a director and must be maintained for two fiscal quarters following retirement and/or cessation of duties.
-The President and CEO currently holds 19,604 shares in the Corporation.
+The Ownership Requirements are to be satisfied within five years of becoming a director and the holding period continues for two fiscal quarters following retirement and/or cessation of duties.
+At March 9, 2021, the President and CEO holds 20,151 shares in the Corporation with a market value of \$986,794 and is in compliance with the Ownership Requirements.